luaufusion/luaufusion/README.md

   - Number (floating point etc., reason: not hashable, numbers on luau+js side)
   - Vectors (which are vectors in luau and arrays of 3 numbers in js)
   - Byte sequences (which are strings with non-UTF8 characters in luau and Uint8Array's in js)
+  - Static Lists (which are arrays containing arbitrary values, reason: not immutable or hashable, Arrays on js side and *frozen* tables with array metatable on luau side as normal tables will be treated as references)
-  - Static Maps (which are maps containing only primitive keys but with arbitrary values, reason: not immutable or hashable, Maps on js side and *frozen* tables on luau side as normal tables will be treated as references)
+  - Static Maps (which are maps containing only primitive keys but with arbitrary values, reason: not immutable or hashable, Maps on js side and *frozen* tables without array metatable on luau side as normal tables will be treated as references)

 These are represented as a ``ProxiedV8PsuedoPrimitive`` enum in the v8 bridge.

 - **Object references** are references to objects that live in the other runtime.
 These include:
-  - Objects (js) / Luau tables (luau)
+  - Objects (js) / Unfrozen Luau tables (luau)
-  - Arrays (js)
   - Functions (js+luau)
   - ArrayBuffers / Buffers (js+luau)
   - JS Promises (js)